Fredensborg Palace

 Plan your visit

-Fredensborg Palace is only open for visits during certain periods
+Fredensborg Palace is only open to the public during certain times of the year.